-Sole trader, Partnership, LLP or Limited Company
+Sole Trader, Partnership, LLP or Limited Company

 This blog gives you an outline of the different business structures you can trade through.
-The business concept is not necessarily.
+The business concept is not necessary.
 So, you move between them.
 It is fairly simple for a sole trader to take on a partner and become a partnership and form a partnership to become a Limited Company.
-There are however more complications with changing from a Limited Company to a sole trader or partnership.

 Sole Trader

-This is the simplest form of business to start where you carry on business on your own account.
+This is the simplest form of business to start where you carry on business on your account.
 You are liable to income tax and Class 4 National Insurance on your profits.
 Hire people such as your parents, as long as they are paying for the real value of the work they do.

 Partnership